Aelto/tw3-crow/README.md

 Dodges were made faster, so fast they are now much more useful as a positioning tool and less useful as a dodging tool.
 Their duration being reduced halves the amount of i-frames you get from them, but you are also free to continue attacking much sooner.

+# Combat Aggression
+The aggression level of your opponents is now tied to their stamina level.
+As their perform actions and consume their stamina, their aggressiveness will lower, offering you opportunities to engage.
+However as their health decreases they receive a boost in stamina, allowing them to reciprocate proportionally to the hits they've performed.

+Additionally the rules for their ability to counter attack were tweaked to make them less predictible.
+Where it used to be every 3 consecutive hits, it is now tied to the stamina level of the enemy with a slight random variation on top of it.
+An exhausted creature is less inclined to defend itself aggressively through a counter-attack and instead will opt for dodges in those situations, however as you hit the enemy and as its stamina level increases the chances of being countered increases.

+The combination of the other modules where an aggressive playstyle is recommended, and where you're given the tools to face such situations such as permissive counters and non punishing dodges; the fights will often turn into a dance between you and the enemy until one decides to dodge out or dies...

 # Known issues
  - It is possible that after updating your game, or uninstalling CROW then installing it back after playing a bit without it, or updating CROW; the mod may stop working in some places.
 If that happens then run the `crowfix` command.
 This overwrites all of the previous CROW data from the savefile with a new one to ensure it's up to date.